 When I studied Spanish rice dishes at culinary school in Barcelona, we made a few fantastic arroz caldosos.
 Here is my favorite seafood rice recipe to date.

-- Fish stock: as always, use the best quality stock you can -- if it's homemade, even better.
+- Fish Stock: As always, use the best quality stock you can; if it's homemade, even better.
 As this is a soupy seafood rice recipe, a lot of the flavor will be in the stock.
-You can use fish stock or shellfish stock here.
-As long as it's good!
+You can use fish stock or shellfish stock here as long as it's good!

 - Clams: I like to use clams, as they give a lot of flavor and are cheap and easily available in Spain.
 You can substitute (or add) other shellfish like mussels or scallops too.